-As for Gunner model, it’s more of a simple one, with the unisex appearance and a plain touch.
+As for the Gunner model, it’s more of a simple one, with a unisex appearance and a plain touch.
 Not that these are the favorite women’s motorcycle riding glasses, but they are stylish enough to keep a pretty face just as pretty with these on.

 This model is compatible with prescription lenses, so you won’t have to wear Gunner over another pair.
 Just take it to your eye doctor, adjust the power, and get your updated lenses inserted.

 By default, it has a pair of regular polarizing anti-UV lenses plus photochromatic lenses with the same features, both made of polycarbonate.
 The photochromatic lenses filter all the UV they catch, and they will automatically get darker as it gets brighter around you (and vice versa).
 If you want your motorcycle glasses photochromic or clear, you can change the lenses yourself.

 Gunner owners report that the glasses are very resistant to fogging; the advertisement is correct.
 With photochromatic lenses, you can easily use them as motorcycle night glasses; and in everyday life, you can wear them as regular sunglasses if looking a bit eccentric is OK with you.